Azure/azure-rest-api-specs/specification/resources/resource-manager/readme.md

     from: policyExemptions.json
     where: $.paths
     reason: policy exemption under an extension resource with Microsoft.Management
+  - suppress: UniqueResourcePaths
+    from: policyPricings.json
+    where: $.paths
+    reason: policy pricing under an extension resource with Microsoft.Management
   - suppress: OperationsAPIImplementation
     from: policyAssignments.json
     where: $.paths